-It was WG Collingwood who in the 1930s established the Lakeland Artists Society with an annual exhibition in the hall of paintings by Academy artists, which would be in current terms the equivalent of a group show of Turner Prize winners in the village hall.
+It was WG Collingwood who in the 1930's established the Lakeland Artists Society with an annual exhibition in the hall of paintings by Academy artists, which would be in current terms the equivalent of a group show of Turner Prize winners in the village hall.

 Rather than a jumble of stalls and holders we opted for a total presentation of goods, ‘curated’ if you must, and a single pay point at the entrance, so producers would not have to man their stalls.

-Grizedale Arts also ran a cafe with the usual exquisite Grizedale cuisine.
+We also ran a cafe with the usual exquisite Grizedale cuisine.
 All profits were donated to the Coniston Institute fund to restore the roof.

-Ceri Hand showed juneau/projects’ albums, cds and instruments.
-The Lisson display was dedicated to Ryan Gander’s Albers inspired Love Cups (a popular Christmas gift, it seems), Modern Art showed a Jonathan Meese suite of over-painted photographs (not so readily snapped up at £1500 a pop).
+Contributors included Yew Tree Farm heritage meats, Gary McClure’s free range pork products, Owen Jones the basket maker from Nibthwaite, jams, pickles, cakes, cheese from the Holker Estate alongside contributions from blue chip galleries Lisson Gallery, Modern Art, Herald St, Vitamin Creative Space, Modern Institute and Ceri Hand.
+Ceri showed juneau/projects’ albums, cds and instruments.
+The Lisson display was dedicated to Ryan Gander’s Albers-inspired Love Cups (a popular Christmas gift, it seems), Modern Art showed a Jonathan Meese suite of over-painted photographs (not so readily snapped up at £1500 a pop).
 Herald St showed drawings by Pablo Bronstein.
 The Modern Institute showed Jeremy Deller’s recent film on the life of wrestler Adrian Street, which was very popular with the older villagers who remembered him well from Saturday wrestling on ITV.
-This was shown to them by way of a thank you for the village lending items from the Institute collections for the Sao Paulo Bienal last year.
+This was shown to them by way of a thank you for the village lending items from the Institute collections for the Sao Paulo Biennale the previous year.
 Vitamin Creative Space elected to show works by Huang He and a video of The Qi of RMB City and collaboration between Caoi Fei and Huang He.

-In some ways this material is not so far, or just a twist and turn away, from what you might normally see in a village craft fair, but the difference is in intention, content and presentation.
+In some ways this material was not so far, or just a twist and turn away, from what you might normally see in a village craft fair, but the difference is in intention, content and presentation.
 Having something to say.
 You can do this with vegetables too, or pork or tea and cake, it all depends how you do something and I suppose this was the point of our endeavour and what links it back to Ruskin and Collingwood.